szanni/ringbuf/README.md

 ```

 This will read a maximum of `buf_size` bytes into the buffer `buf`, depending
-on how full the ringbuffer is.
+on how full the ring buffer is.
 Check the return value on how many bytes
 were actually copied.

-Once all operations have completed make sure to free the ringbuffer by calling:
+Once all operations have completed make sure to free the ring buffer by calling:

 ```c
 void ringbuf_free(struct ringbuf *rb);